gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 In practice, this means that while the legal act of election is performed by the IPMC Board (as required by Delaware law), the substantive selection authority rests with the RFC 8714-designated nominating organizations.

 ### Protection of Nominating Organization Rights

-The rights of the nominating organizations are strongly protected by IPMC Bylaws § 3.6.
+The rights of the nominating organizations are protected by IPMC Bylaws § 3.6.
 That provision restricts the Board’s ability to:

 * Modify eligibility requirements for directors, or
 * Alter or eliminate the rights of nominating organizations to nominate directors,